Operation Collar (convoy)

-Operation Collar (12–29 November 1940) was a small, fast three-ship convoy during the Second World War.
-The convoy left Britain on 12 November 1940 and passed Gibraltar on 24 November, escorted by two cruisers, two ships for Malta and one bound for Alexandria.
-Numerous other operations took place partly as diversions and the Italian Fleet sailed to attack British ships, leading to the inconclusive Battle of Cape Spartivento (Battle of Cape Teluada to the Italians) on 27 November.
-The two merchant ships reached Malta on 26 November.
+Operation Collar (12–29 November 1940) was a small, fast three-ship convoy sent from Britain during the Second World War on 12 November 1940.
+The three ships and their cruiser escorts passed the Strait of Gibraltar on 24 November.
+Two of the merchant ships were bound for Malta and one for Alexandria with military supplies.
+Numerous other operations were conducted by Force H, based at Gibraltar and by the Mediterranean Fleet at Alexandria in Egypt.

+The Regia Marina (Italian Royal Navy) had not been deterred from challenging the British after the disaster of the Battle of Taranto (11/12 November 1940) that put three of its six battleships out of action.
+When aware that Force H was sailing eastwards, the Italian fleet sailed to attack the British ships, leading to the inconclusive Battle of Cape Spartivento (Battle of Cape Teluada to the Italians) on 27 November.
+The two Malta-bound ships arrived on 26 November.